jeremylynch83/drjeremylynch/master/master.md

 * Attend all eye and clinic appointments to monitor your vision and pressure.
 * Seek urgent help if you have sudden worsening headache, new neurological symptoms, new or worsening visual loss, severe groin or wrist pain or swelling, or an allergic reaction.

+# Introduction to Spontaneous Intracranial Hypotension {Spontaneous Intracranial Hypotension}

+## What is SIH?

+Spontaneous intracranial hypotension (SIH) happens when fluid that cushions the brain and spinal cord (cerebrospinal fluid, or CSF) leaks from the covering of the spine.
+The most common symptom is a sudden, ongoing headache that is worse when upright and better when lying flat.
+You may also notice neck stiffness, nausea, light sensitivity, ringing in the ears, reduced hearing, dizziness, or tiredness.
+Some people describe “brain fog”.

+SIH can be caused by tiny tears in the spinal lining, small outpouchings that rupture, or a CSF-venous fistula where CSF drains abnormally into nearby veins.
+Finding the exact leak can be difficult.
+Brain scans can look normal and a lumbar puncture pressure can be normal.
+Special spinal imaging is often needed.

+## How common is it?

+SIH is more common than once thought.
+Around 4 to 5 people in every 100,000 develop it each year.
+It is seen more often in women and in people with connective tissue conditions such as Marfan syndrome, Ehlers–Danlos syndrome, or generalised joint hypermobility.

+## Is it serious?

+Yes, because symptoms can be very disabling.
+Untreated SIH can lead to complications in a small number of people.
+The good news is that most people improve with the right treatment.
+Early diagnosis and treatment give the best chance of full recovery.

+## What causes it?

+SIH is due to a CSF leak from the spine.
+Common patterns include:

+* A tear on the front of the dura from a sharp disc or bony spur.
+* A tear on the side of the dura due to thin or fragile tissue.
+* A CSF-venous fistula where CSF drains into a spinal vein, often near a nerve root.
+* A small leak from a nerve root sleeve into nearby soft tissues.

+## Who is more at risk?

+Women, and people with conditions that make connective tissues more stretchy or fragile, such as Marfan syndrome, Ehlers–Danlos syndrome, or general joint hypermobility.

+# Symptoms {Spontaneous Intracranial Hypotension}

+## What symptoms can it cause?

+Headache is common.
+It often starts as a positional headache, worse when upright and better when lying down.
+With time the pattern can change and may no longer be clearly positional.
+Some people have non-positional headaches, headaches that start after being upright for a while, cough or exertional headaches, thunderclap onset, or even headaches that feel worse when flat.

+Other symptoms can include:

+* Neck or between-shoulder-blade pain
+* Nausea
+* Ear and balance problems, such as tinnitus, dizziness, vertigo, imbalance, hearing change, or a feeling of fullness in the ear
+* Blurred vision and light sensitivity
+* Thinking or memory problems, from “brain fog” to more marked changes
+* Tremor, slurred speech, swallowing difficulty, or Parkinsonism-like symptoms
+* Tiredness
+* Rarely, hormonal effects such as raised prolactin with possible milky nipple discharge

+# Diagnosis {Spontaneous Intracranial Hypotension}

+## MRI

+A contrast brain MRI is usually the first test.
+Certain scan features can suggest a leak, although a normal brain MRI does not rule SIH out.
+Because most leaks start in the spine, a spinal MRI may also be done.
+This can show fluid outside the sac that holds the spinal cord, which helps guide further tests.

+## LP

+A lumbar puncture is not a reliable way to confirm or exclude SIH.
+The pressure can be low, normal, or occasionally high.
+SIH is mainly a problem of low CSF volume rather than always low pressure.

+## Conventional CT myelography

+This test injects contrast into the CSF and then scans with CT after a delay.
+It shows the CSF space well but often does not pinpoint the leak.
+It usually does not show CSF-venous fistulas.

+## Dynamic myelography

+This is the best test for finding fast leaks and CSF-venous fistulas.
+Contrast is injected into the CSF and imaging starts straight away using fluoroscopy or CT.
+Lying on the side and simple breathing or pressure manoeuvres can make a hidden fistula show up.

+In simple terms, the fluoroscopic approach involves:

+* Local anaesthesia, usually without sedation.
+* Careful positioning based on MRI findings.
+* A small needle in the lower back to inject saline and contrast.
+* Short, real-time X-ray runs to look for leak sites, with extra runs if needed.
+* A low-dose CT afterwards in some cases.
+* Usual post-lumbar puncture care and brief bed rest.

+# Treatment {Spontaneous Intracranial Hypotension}

+## Conservative measures

+Long periods of bed rest, extra fluids, caffeine, or abdominal binders have weak evidence.
+Waiting too long can make diagnosis harder and may delay effective treatment.
+Early active treatment is often advised.

+## Epidural blood patches

+An epidural blood patch (EBP) is the first-line treatment.
+A small amount of your own blood is injected into the space outside the dura in the spine.
+This can seal the leak and can also reduce CSF loss by gentle pressure.

+* Non-targeted EBP: usually in the lower back, often using 20 mL or more of blood.
+* Targeted EBP: given at the exact leak site using imaging guidance.
+Sometimes a fibrin sealant is added.
+A transforaminal route can reach leaks at the front or side.

+What to expect:

+* Earlier and larger-volume patches tend to work better.
+* More than one patch may be needed.
+* Plan to lie flat for about 2 hours after the procedure.

+Possible effects and risks:

+* Rebound intracranial hypertension can occur within 1 to 2 days.
+The headache may become worse when lying down and feel different in location.
+It often responds to acetazolamide.
+* Temporary back or shooting leg pain during or after the patch is common and usually settles within weeks.
+* Rare risks include epidural or subdural haematoma, infection, venous thrombosis, cauda equina syndrome, or inflammation if blood accidentally enters the CSF.

+## Targetted fibrin glue patches

+If a specific leak is found, a doctor can inject a medical glue (fibrin sealant) into the epidural space near the leak, sometimes with a small blood patch.
+This can be done under fluoroscopy or CT, using interlaminar or transforaminal routes to reach front or side defects.
+It is often used when standard blood patches have not worked.
+Risks are similar to targeted EBPs.

+## Outlook (prognosis)

+Many people improve or are cured with EBPs, targeted sealant, or treatment of a CSF-venous fistula.
+Some need repeat treatments.
+A small group have persistent or recurring symptoms and benefit from advanced imaging and specialist care.
+Earlier treatment improves the chance of full recovery and lowers the risk of long-term problems.

+# CSF venous embolisation {Spontaneous Intracranial Hypotension}

+## When is it considered?

+When a CSF-venous fistula is proven on dynamic myelography, especially if symptoms continue after blood or glue patches, or when the fistula is clearly the main cause.

+## What does the procedure involve?

+Usually a day-case under conscious sedation or general anaesthesia.

+* A vein in the leg, arm, or neck is used for access.
+* Catheters are guided into the azygos vein system, then into the small spinal vein that drains the fistula.
+* A microcatheter is placed close to the target near the intervertebral foramen.
+* The team double-checks the level and side against your imaging.
+* A liquid embolic agent is injected to block the abnormal pathway by filling the small veins around the nerve root and nearby epidural veins.
+* The access site is compressed by hand to stop bleeding.

+## What are the risks?

+* Small tears in spinal veins.
+These are rare and often settle on their own or with more embolic.
+* Serious complications are very uncommon.
+No deaths have been reported in published series, although risk is never zero.
+* Rebound intracranial hypertension in about 1 in 10, often managed with a short course of acetazolamide.
+* Tiny pulmonary emboli of the liquid agent can occur and are usually symptom-free.
+* Bruising at the access site, which usually settles with pressure.
+* Local pain at the treatment site, managed with simple pain relief.

+## Aftercare and follow-up

+* A quick CT may be done straight after to confirm the position of the embolic if needed.
+* Most people go home the same day after observation.
+Take simple pain relief if required.
+* You will be told what to look for with rebound intracranial hypertension and whom to contact.

+Follow up

+* MRI of the brain and spine is usually arranged at about 3 months.
+* A simple headache score before and after treatment helps track improvement.